Frequently Asked Questions

 Q: Can I pre-register for a daily admission slot like I did in 2020?

-- A: Current DAC holders may pre-pay online for pool daily admission.
-You must still bring your DAC with you when you check in at the front desk of the pool complex.
+- A: Current DAC holders may pre-pay online for pool daily admission and then come to the office to have their photo taken and receive their new membership ID card..
 For more information, please see our Instructions for pre-paying for pool daily admission.

 Q: Are there capacity restrictions at CP Pool this summer?